HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 Step 10: Reload

-Step 11: Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the show @@ heartbeat command through management port of compute node in the current active IDC and check whether IDC type has been swapped by executing the show @@configurl or show @@datanode command.For example:
+Step 11: Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the `show @@heartbeat` command through management port of compute node in the current active IDC and check whether IDC type has been swapped by executing the `show @@configurl` or `show @@datanode` command.For example:

 ![](assets/cross-idc-disaster-recovery/image113.png)